 Sales of a substantial number of shares of our common stock in the public market or the market perception that the holder or holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-These sales could also make it more difficult for us to sell equity or equity-related securities in the future at a time and price that we deem appropriate.
+These sales could make it more difficult for us to sell equity or equity related securities in the future at a time and price that we deem appropriate.

-As of June 30, 2014, we had an aggregate of 25,437,722 shares of common stock outstanding.
-Of these shares, approximately 15,649,749 shares will become eligible for sale on October 14, 2014, upon the expiration of lock-up agreements with the underwriters for our secondary offering, subject in some cases to volume and other restrictions of Rule 144 under the Securities Act.
-As of June 30, 2014, there were outstanding options and restricted stock units to purchase 2,933,086 shares of our common stock that, if exercised or vested, as applicable, will result in these additional shares becoming available for sale subject in some cases to Rule 144.
+As of March 31, 2016, we had an aggregate of 29,225,503 shares of common stock outstanding.
+As of March 31, 2016, there also were outstanding options, restricted stock units and warrants to purchase 4,787,753 shares of our common stock that, if exercised or vested, as applicable, will result in these additional shares becoming available for sale subject in some cases to Rule 144.

 On November 12, 2013, we also registered an aggregate of 6,249,766 shares of our common stock that we may issue under our stock plans.
 These shares can be freely sold in the public market upon issuance, unless they are held by "affiliates", as that term is defined in Rule 144 of the Securities Act.
 If a large number of these shares are sold in the public market, the sales could reduce the trading price of our common stock.